 Francesca works closely with clinicians and medical scholars from various universities and institutions, including Harvard Medical School and the Massachusetts General Hospital, USA, the University of Yale, USA, the University of Chicago, USA, the University of Florida, USA, the University of Pavia, Italy, the IHU – Institute for Image-Guided Surgery and IRCAD, France.
 She collaborates with medical scientific societies like the World Society of Emergency Surgery and the E-AHPBA.
 Her healthcare management topics include knowledge translation, co-production and shared decision making, team dynamics, non-technical skills, clinical decision making, technology acceptance, sustainability, and ethics in the clinical use of new technologies.

-Her research appeared in highly-ranked clinical journals like Annals of Surgery, Journal of the American College of Surgeons, ESMO Open, World Journal of Emergency Surgery, Frontiers in Medicine, La Radiologia Medica, Antibiotics, International Journal of Environmental Research and Public Health, Biomedicines, Nurse Education Today, Journal of Medical Systems, The American Journal of Surgery, and Frontiers in Psychology, to name a few.
+Her research appeared in highly-ranked clinical journals like Annals of Surgery, Journal of the American College of Surgeons, ESMO Open, World Journal of Emergency Surgery, Frontiers in Medicine, Journal of Clinical Medicine, La Radiologia Medica, Antibiotics, International Journal of Environmental Research and Public Health, Biomedicines, Nurse Education Today, Journal of Medical Systems, The American Journal of Surgery, and Frontiers in Psychology, to name a few.